App Maker CLI

 $ ?
 Enter plugin name: my-first-plugin

-Note: The "plugin create" command works differently from the "project add" command.
-In order to use a previously created plugin within a project, you need to add that plugin separately with the "project add" command.
+The plugin create command works differently from the project add command.
+To use a previously created plugin within a project, it needs to be added separately using the project add command.

 plugin pack

-This command packs the plugin in a way that is ready to be published and includes it in the root directory of the related plugin.
+Packs the plugin in a ready-to-publish manner and includes it in the root directory of the related plugin.

 Example